Employing a care provider explained

 It’s never going to be an easy decision to make.
 There may be some resistance to the idea of having more help at home.
 If you struggle with the conversations, perhaps someone like the GP could assist in the process.

-What do you want from a care agency?
+What do you want from a care provider?

-When hiring a care agency, you choose how often you want the carer to visit, for how long and on which days.
-They type of assistance needed, tyhe budget and whether you plan to provide some of the care yourself will help you make these decisions.
+When hiring a care provider, you choose how often you want the carer to visit, for how long and on which days.
+They type of assistance needed, the budget and whether you plan to provide some of the care yourself will help you make these decisions.

 It’s easy to find a list of your local care providers from the NHS website by entering your parent’s postcode.
 From this list you will see how the agencies have been rated by their customers.
 You should also check their Care Quality Commission profile and the most recent reviews.